So many to choose from, but I have managed to narrow down 30 of the best budget Mod compilations around. Most costing about a fiver.

 75 tracks in fact.
 Annotated and compiled by first-generation mod Rob Nicholls, this is a three-disc set that probably digs deeper than you would expect of a collection of this nature.

 Ok, not always.
 Reed Petite by Jackie Wilson somehow made the cut.
-But otherwise, this is an interesting melting pot of blues, jazz, soul and R&B that tries its best to reflect the variety of styles within the early years of the mod scene.
+But otherwise, this is an interesting melting pot of blues, jazz, soul and R&B that tries its best to reflect the variety of styles within the early years of the Mod scene. £6.99 isn’t that much to be honest.

 Not Now Music returns once again with a two-disc set for not a lot of cash.